CompArchFA17/Lab1/WRITEUP.md

 ```

 As expected, we achieved the following failures for the logic-gate only portion of the exhaustive tests.
-Since the output is always zero, we expected six failures for OR and NAND, two failures for NOR and AND, and four failures for XOR.
+Since the output is always zero, we expected six failures for `OR` and `NAND`, two failures for `NOR` and `AND`, and four failures for `XOR`.
 ```
 VCD info: dumpfile BitSlice.vcd opened for output.
 Test Case OR Cin:0 A:0 B:1 Failed, Got 0 Expected 1